What Causes Ingrown Toenails In Kids And How To Treat It?

 Although anyone could develop this condition, ingrown toenails are commonly observed in teenagers.
 Some of the possible causes include:

-- Nail infections: Fungal nail Infections can thicken the toenail, and this could break off the nail spicules (small spikes on the outer nail margin), which could result in an ingrown nail.
+1. Nail infections: Fungal nail infections can thicken the toenail, and this could break off the nail spicules (small spikes on the outer nail margin).
+These infections can lead to increased nail thickness or changes in nail shape, making it more likely for the nail to grow into the surrounding skin.

 An anonymous blogger and a mother of two boys shares about her son’s encounter with an ingrown toenail, “After fifteen pounding hours of soccer camp last week, regularly playing soccer in the cul-de-sac and three games of 3v3 soccer on Monday night, little T.Puzzle has developed an infected, ingrown toenail.
 Now, I’ve never had one, so I can’t say for sure how painful it is.
 Even after our trip to the podiatrist and screams of fear and pain from him as the aggravating piece of toenail was cut away, he asked me if he could play soccer when we got home (ⅰ).’’